yaelhm/Classification-model/README.md

 4. Tumor classification: run <code>Classification_5fold_Main.py</code>.

-5. Inference: on the test set, do step 1 and 3. than, do  infrence for 3 pix2pix GAN model (in the code) and run <code>Classification_Inference.py</code>
+5. Inference: on the test set, do step 1 and 3. than, do  infrence for 3 pix2pix GAN models (in the code) and run <code>Classification_Inference.py</code>

 # Citation
 Y.H.
 Moshe et al., "Handling missing MRI data in brain tumors classification tasks: usage of synthetic images vs. duplicate images and black images", in JMRI (under review)